Guest post by Care by Design.

 As the cannabis industry explodes, so does our understanding of the plant’s medicinal wonders.
 While this is liberating and exciting, it’s also filled with ambiguity, confusion, and misconceptions.
 This is definitely the case with the growing interest in CBD, the medicinal powerhouse being used for healing many different ailments.

-While a variety of different types of CBD products are sold through medical cannabis dispensaries (in some states that have legalized cannabis), you may have also noticed that CBD products are increasingly becoming available at groceries, health food stores and through the online marketplace.
+While a variety of different types of CBD products are sold through medical cannabis dispensaries (in some states that have legalized cannabis), you may have also noticed that CBD products are increasingly becoming available at groceries, health food stores and through unlicensed online marketplaces.

 Are all CBD products created equally?
 Let’s take a closer look.

-The CBD that you find online or in the store is derived from agricultural hemp and contains trace amounts of THC (less than .3%), whereas the CBD products found in state regulated dispensaries are derived from high-resin marijuana and contain different amounts of THC in various ratios to the CBD.
+The CBD that you find online through unlicensed retailers or in the store is derived from agricultural hemp and contains trace amounts of THC (less than .3%), whereas the CBD products found in state regulated dispensaries and delivery services (like SAVA) are derived from high-resin marijuana and contain different amounts of THC in various ratios to the CBD.

 Both agricultural hemp, used for food and fiber, and medical marijuana come from the same plant species known as Cannabis Sativa L. Thus, they can both be referred to as cannabis, which can create a lot of confusion.
 However, there are different subspecies of the plant, containing different constituents and grown in distinct ways.
 Hemp for instance produces only trace levels of THC and is processed from stems, stalks, and seeds, while medical and recreational cannabis plants are grown for their high resin content, found primarily in the flowers of the plant.
 Agricultural hemp has thousands of applications and has been used from centuries cross culturally, yet is it a favorable choice for the extraction of medical CBD?